jorexdeveloper/termux-nethunter/README.md

 bash install-nethunter.sh
 ```

-> See `bash install-nethunter.sh --help` for usage information.
+You can also customize the installation with command-line options.
+(See `bash install-ubuntu.sh --help` for more information.)

 It's probably a good idea to inspect any install script from projects you don't yet know.
 You can do that by downloading the install script, looking through it so everything looks fine before running it.